 To regain your full driving licence you must reapply for a provisional driving licence, pass the theory and practical driving tests again and claim your test pass.
 You’ll need to:

 - fill in ‘Application for a driving licence’ DL1 form, available from main Post Office branches

 - tick the 'new licence after disqualification' box in section four

-- pay the fee (see ‘renewal after disqualification’ at The cost of a driving licence)
+- pay the fee at: The cost of a driving licence

 Pass the theory and practical driving tests